xapple/libcbm_runner/roadmap.md

   /home/paul/rp/cbmcfs3_data/scenarios/static_demand/LU/0/input/csv/disturbance_events.csv
   to /libcbm_data/countries/LU/orig/csv/

+* Add an 8th classifier for site index classifiers to all countries like is already the case in Bulgaria.

+  8	_CLASSIFIER	Site index
+  8	1 default

-- Adding the 9th classifier called `period` to the following input files.
+- Adding the 9th classifier called `growth_period` to the following input files.
 As has currently been done manually for Luxemburg.
+It should take values ̀`init` for the initialization period and `current` for the current period.

     classifiers.csv
     events.csv